audunru/dynamic-cors/README.md

 3. Create a new file `app/Http/Middleware/UserCors.php`.

-You can place this wherever you want, and of course name it according to what _you_ want it to do!
+You can place this wherever you want, and of course name it according to what it does in your application.

 This is an example where a user has a list of per-user allowed origins, perhaps controlled by themselves in the application UI.